 Vote to stop abortion; receive a rollback in capital gains taxes.
 Vote to make our country strong again; receive deindustrialization.
 Vote to screw those politically correct college professors; receive energy deregulation … Vote to strike a blow against elitism; receive a social order in which wealth is more concentrated than ever before in our lifetime.

-Hochschild calls the failure to vote for such interests “The Great Paradox.”
-Without denying that some Republicans benefit from white nationalism and/or neoliberalism, she zeroes in on cases where they are not benefitting—certainly not materially—from voting with the Republican team.
-Rather they are getting cancer from poisoned fish, seeing their town sucked into a toxic sinkhole, and so on—yet they go on demonizing liberals and voting for deregulation and corporate tax cuts.
+Hochschild calls the failure defend self-interests “The Great Paradox.”
+Without denying that certain Republicans may benefit from white nationalism and/or neoliberalism, she centers on cases where they are not benefitting—certainly not in material ways—from voting on the Republican team.
+Rather they are getting cancer from poisoned fish, seeing their town sucked into a toxic sinkhole, and so on—yet they go on demonizing liberals and voting for corporate tax cuts.

-Unlike Frank’s What’s the Matter With Kansas?, which can be rather snarky, and Bageant’s Deer Hunting With Jesus which is extremely snarky (albeit in a fascinating ironic voice that is ultimately compassionate), Hochschild bends over backward to portray her new Tea Party friends with maximum sympathy and compassion.
-In fact, at times she may take this too far.
-For example, since her informants tactfully refrain from complaints about undeserving black people amid the groups they perceive cutting in line—although they are outspoken about Muslims and immigrants—the looming issue of race can be subtly out of focus, although always just below the surface.
-It is hard to overstate how important race is for understanding Louisiana!
-In this regard, the long tradition in interdisciplinary American Studies of critiquing people like Frank about overstressing class over culture does start to “bite” on Hochschild.
-We need to think carefully about such matters case by case because, although the critique sometimes overreaches, it also hits home some of the time.
+Unlike What’s the Matter With Kansas?, which is snarky, and Deer Hunting With Jesus, which is even snarkier on the surface (it uses a complex ironic voice that is funny and ultimately compassionate), Hochschild bends over backward to portray her Tea Party friends straightforwardly with maximum sympathy and compassion.
+In fact, at times she takes this too far.
+Since her informants tactfully refrain from complaining about undeserving black people amid the groups cutting in line—they are outspoken about Muslims and immigrants—the looming issue of race can be somewhat out of focus, although it is clearly just below the surface for anyone paying attention.
+It is hard to overstate how important race is for understanding Louisiana.
+In this regard, the long-running tradition in American Studies of critiquing Frank for underplaying race does “bite” on Hochschild.
+We need to think carefully about such matters case by case.
+Although this critical tradition sometimes overreaches, it hits home all too often.

-Hochschild’s relative willingness to extend her subjects a maximum benefit of doubt—in general, not solely on issues of race—emerges partly as a limitation of her study.
+Hochschild’s willingness to extend her Tea Party friends a maximum benefit of doubt—and I mean in general, not solely on questions of race—emerges partly as a limitation of her study.
 Yet at the same time it is a strength.
-I would be hard pressed to say—if asked to recommend just one book for an average reader from those I’ve mentioned — whether hers would get the edge over Frank, Bageant, Smarsh, or a range of higher-octane scholarship like Connolly.
-Emphatically it is a recent milestone in the crossover territory between academia and wider publics.
+If I were asked to recommend just one book for an average reader from among those I’ve mentioned —alongside Frank, Smarsh, Bageant, and a range of higher-octane scholars like Connolly—hers would be a strong contender.
+Emphatically it is a recent milestone in the crossover territory between academia and public discourse.

-Nevertheless, her gentleness circles back to the challenge I earlier noted—the triple goal of accurate and empathetic description, smart contextualization, and critique.
-Hochschild excels at the first, is good on the second (she is a sociologist and I’m a cultural historian so I do have some quibbles, but let’s not go there today!), but she leaves the third goal open-ended.
+Nevertheless, her gentleness does circle back to a challenge I noted at the outset—the triple goal of accurate and empathetic description, smart contextualization, and critique.
+Hochschild excels at the first.
+She is good on the second (she is a sociologist and I’m a cultural historian so I do have quibbles, but let’s not go there today).
+But she leaves the third goal open-ended.
 I as noted in my shorter review: